aartaka/chur-guix/.github/ISSUE_TEMPLATE/package_request.md

 title: ''
 labels: ''
 assignees: ''
 ---

-### Motivation

-Describe what the software does and why it belongs to Chur, here.
+### What the software is and why it belongs to Chur:

 ### External links: